maiconmelo/theparallelminds/positions-deduplicated.md

 - Familiar with SAFe Agile principles, methodologies, and best practices
 - Experience with IaC principles and automation tools including Ansible
 - Experience with Git Source Control System

 ---

-## 175. GPU Software Engineer (HPC / Deep Learning Optimization) - Luxoft Poland

-**Location:** Danzigue e Região (Híbrido)

-[This is the same role as Entry 235 from the original file.
-The description is identical.]

----